evanarlian/ml/src/alexnet/readme.md

 - - - - - - - - - - - -     - - - - - - - - - - - -
 ```

+## Local Response Normalization (LRM)
+Inspired by real biological neuron, which is called [lateral inhibition](https://en.wikipedia.org/wiki/Lateral_inhibition).
+LRN works by supressing neighbouring weak neuron output around the strong neuron output so that the strong one stands out more.

 # Implementation details
 * In train data augmentation, the correct augmentation to choose is [TenCrop](https://pytorch.org/vision/stable/generated/torchvision.transforms.TenCrop.html#torchvision.transforms.TenCrop), but I decided to use RandomCrop because TenCrop messes with batchsize due to returning as a tuple.
-* RGB transformation from is not used, I used torchvision instead
-* The mean should be from dataset TODO, not from imagenet.
-No std scaling too!!
-* Model arch is quite different from PyTorch implementation (num conv channels), but should be close to the paper.
+* Model architecture is quite different from PyTorch implementation (num conv channels), but should be close to the paper.

 # References
 * [ImageNet Classification with Deep Convolutional Neural Networks](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)
-*